zarhasan/selleradise-docs/docs/getting-started/setup-homepage.md

 ![Add a new page](/img/getting-started/setup-homepage/add.png)

-Give that page a name publish it.
+Give that page a name and publish it.
 Make sure it uses **Elementor Full Width** page template.

 ![Publish the page](/img/getting-started/setup-homepage/publish.png)